Clyde Edwards

 Clyde Edwards is a retired Barbadian sprinter who specialized in the 400 metres.

 He became Central American and Caribbean junior champion in 1976.

-At the 1984 Olympic Games he finished seventh in the 4 x 400 metres relay, together with teammates Richard Louis, David Peltier and Elvis Forde.
+At the 1984 Olympic Games he finished sixth in the 4 x 400 metres relay, together with teammates Richard Louis, David Peltier and Elvis Forde.
 Their time of 3:01.60 minutes is still the Barbadian record.
 Edwards also competed in the 4 x 100 metres relay at the 1984 Olympics.